thisistony/klipfolioUpdater/readme.md

 **Create a new Lambda function** - Zip it all up containing your Klipfolio API ID and upload.

 **Schedule it using CloudWatch** - You can specify it to run at any interval you wish.
-Just use cron.
+Just use a cron job.

 ## Where do I get more information?